Militsa Zyornova: Life

+Publications

 In 1973 jointly with her husband Zyornova published a book “Za rubezhom: Belgrad, Paris, Oxford: khronika semii Zyornovyh, 1921-1972” about their life abroad.

 In 1974, the Zyornovs published an article “Youth Christian movement in exile” in the “Bulletin of the Russian Student Christian Movement Abroad”.

+She and her husband wrote The Fellowship of St Alban and St Sergius: a Historical Memoir in 1979 to commemorate the 50th anniversary of the fellowship.

 Together with her husband, Zyornova wrote a book “Zakatnye gody: Epilog khroniki semii Zyornovyh” (1981) and even more efforts were made to prepare its English edition “Zakatnye gody: Russkiy palomnik na Zapade” (1983).

 Militsa Zyornova died on 3 February 1994 in Oxford.